seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **MARK ANTONY**
 When it concerns the fool or coward.
 On:
-Things that are past are done with me. ’Tis thus:
+Things that are past are done with me.
+'Tis thus:
 Who tells me true, though in his tale lie death,
-I hear him as he flatter’d.
+I hear him as he flatter'd.

 **Messenger**
-Labienus–
+Labienus--
-This is stiff news–hath, with his Parthian force,
+This is stiff news--hath, with his Parthian force,
 Extended Asia from Euphrates;
 His conquering banner shook from Syria
-To Lydia and to Ionia; Whilst–
+To Lydia and to Ionia; Whilst--

 **MARK ANTONY**
-Antony, thou wouldst say,–
+Antony, thou wouldst say,--

 **Messenger**
 O, my lord!

 **MARK ANTONY**
 Speak to me home, mince not the general tongue:
-Name Cleopatra as she is call’d in Rome;
+Name Cleopatra as she is call'd in Rome;
-Rail thou in Fulvia’s phrase; and taunt my faults
+Rail thou in Fulvia's phrase; and taunt my faults
 With such full licence as both truth and malice
 Have power to utter.
 O, then we bring forth weeds,
 When our quick minds lie still; and our ills told us